Divide-By-0/blog/content/posts/conviction_convos.md

-unfortunately I had to make the v difficult choice to strongly prioritize my zk work over it i can probably mention 2-3 people who's thoughts on a field are basically 100x better than anything I can conjure up, so im pretty happy mostly cheering them on from the sidelines; but I think I have thoughts on zk that no one else 100xs me on for agency I also recommend ppl watch the steward brand documentary We Are as Gods this guy just did whatever the fuck he was curious about but he did it to the max -- it resulted in a ton of cool things like whole earth catalog, apple computer etc, and I found it useful to free myself from expectations
+unfortunately I had to make the v difficult choice to strongly prioritize my zk work over it i can probably mention 2-3 people who's thoughts on a field are basically 100x better than anything I can conjure up, so im pretty happy mostly cheering them on from the sidelines; but I think I have thoughts on zk that no one else 100xs me on for agency I also recommend ppl watch the steward brand documentary We Are as Gods this guy just did whatever the fuck he was curious about but he did it to the max -- it resulted in a ton of cool unexpected things different from anything before it like whole earth catalog, apple computer etc, and I found it useful to free myself from expectations

 friend N —
 yea if it is true that you can simply work hard and eventually be rewarded for it, the things in the coming years should give plenty of chances